bartnic1/tweeter/README.md

 - Implement feature where user can only like other posts once, otherwise clicking 'like' again decrements the likes
 - Implement support for hosting on an external server
 - Allow user to upload their own avatar and maintain persistence throughout multiple sessions

+## Miscellaneous

+- Users won't be able to log in with the same name.
+On my server, for example, user "john" with password "wayne" can't be re-used for registration.